 The Armstrong Fund for Science was established in 2006 through a gift from John and Elizabeth Armstrong.
 Its goal is to encourage faculty at UMass Amherst to pursue research that has a significant likelihood of major science or engineering impact.
-Grants of $20,000 a year for up to two years are made from this fund on an annual basis; they are administered by the Office of Research Development.
+Grants of up to $40,000, which may be spread over two years, are made from this fund on an annual basis; they are administered by the Office of Research Development.

 Priorities for the Use of the Funds

 The Armstrong Fund for Science is intended for faculty members with aggressive research visions, who are willing to challenge conventions in their field.
 Grants from this program should be used to strategically expand one's research program by positioning it for large, extramural grants or key industrial partnerships.
 The research should represent a new initiative: either a bold, new line of research, or the application of prior research to a field that has no precedent for it.
 Junior faculty and women faculty in science, technology, engineering and mathematics (STEM) disciplines are encouraged to apply.
 Proposals from senior faculty will also be considered if they represent a new and somewhat risky direction for the faculty member’s research program.
 Only projects which support priority initiatives of the campus as determined by the Deans and approved by the Chancellor will be funded.
 (See the FAQ in the Submission Guidelines,)

 Deadline: February 1 (or first business day after February 1)

 Awardees will be required to provide a final report at the end of the project.

 A public lecture or other means of public dissemination describing the results of the research is encouraged.

 Office of Research Development